jina-ai/jina/docs/fundamentals/flow/client.md

 * the `host` and the `port`on which the Flow is exposed
 * if he needs to use `tls` encryption

-You can precise these parameters by passing a valid scheme to the `host` argument:
+You can define these parameters by passing a valid URI scheme as part of the `host` argument:

 ```python
 from jina import Client